simon-ecke/dtm_loader/README.md

-# dtm loader and converter to enable accurate terrain following using DJI Drones
+# dtm loader and converter to enable accurate terrain following using DJI drones
 !Tested with DJI Mavic 3 Enterprise & DJI Matrice 350 RTK!

 Small script that turns a pile of 1-metre German DGM raster tiles into a single, cloud-optimised GeoTIFF in geographic WGS-84 coordinates and ellipsoidal heights.
-Can be used for any other tiles aswell.
+Can be used for any other tiles as well.

 What it does
 ------------